Joy

 “Nehemiah the governor, Ezra the priest and scribe, and the Levites who were instructing the people said to all of them, ‘This day is holy to the LORD your God.
 Do not mourn or weep.’
 For all the people were weeping as they heard the words of the Law.

-The Israelites had just completed the rebuilding of Jerusalem, God’s holy city that had been destroyed by their enemies.
+The Israelites had just completed the rebuilding of Jerusalem, God’s holy city that had been long ago destroyed by their enemies.
 Their leader, Nehemiah, along with Ezra and the Levitical priests, were reading the Book of Moses to the people.
-They had so longed to hear the words of the Law of Moses.
-They asked that it be read to them by their leaders, then began weeping as they listened and understood.
+They had so longed to hear the words of the Law of Moses that they asked that it be read to them by their leaders.
+Then the people began weeping as they listened and understood.

 As the Father hath loved me, so have I loved you: continue ye in my love.
 If ye keep my commandments, ye shall abide in my love; even as I have kept my Father's commandments, and abide in his love.